 Even in the most favorable hiring markets, candidates often overlook small business job ads.
-A job seeker spends an average of 11 hours a week looking for a new job, reading through dozens, if not hundreds of open positions.
-Even after applying, they may not be based in your area or be willing to accept a small business salary.
+Job seekers took 241 days to land a job in 2024, reading through dozens, if not hundreds, of open positions.
+Even after applying, candidates may not be in your area or willing to accept a small business salary.

-To make your business stand out from the crowd and target candidates who are a great fit for your company, consider these eight job posting sites geared toward small merchants.
+Consider these eight job posting sites geared toward small merchants to make your business stand out from the crowd and target candidates who are a great fit for your company.

 [Read more: 5 Small Business Owners Reveal Their Best Employee Retention Strategies]